 In order to find academic articles on the internet, the so-called VPN Client is of great help.
 The VPN Client gives you access to the University's network and thus to a great number of scientific articles that would otherwise cost money.

-At the beginning of each course, the lecturer will let you know how many times you are allowed to stay away and whether or not a doctor's note is required.
-Especially in small groups (seminars, practice tutorials, tutorials) it is often asked to report in sick via email.
-Attendance lists are quite frequent.
+At the beginning of each course, the lecturer will announce the maximum number of times you are allowed to stay away and whether or not a doctor's note is required.
+Especially in small groups (seminars, practice tutorials, tutorials) it is often requested to report in sick via email.
+Attendance lists are quite common.

 When do we have holidays?

 There aren't as many holidays at university as there are in school.
-Twice a year, there are long semester breaks - i.e. a lecture-free period between two semesters.
+Twice a year, there are long semester breaks – i.e. a lecture-free period between two semesters.
 Nevertheless, sometimes you have exams during this period or you have to finish assignments!
-To find out the exact dates of the semester break for each semester, take a look at "Semester Dates".
-That page will also tell you the exact dates of the lecture-free period over Christmas.
+To find out the exact dates of the semester break for each semester, take a look at "Semester dates".
+This page also tells you the exact dates of the lecture-free period over Christmas.

 How long is one semester?

-In Germany, one semester is six months - i.e. there are two semesters per year.
-The winter semester runs from 1 October until 31 March, the summer semester from 1 April until 30 September.
-Since the lecture period begins some time after the official start of the semester, it is worth taking a look at the page Semester Dates to see the dates of the orientation week and lecture period.
+In Germany, a semester is 6 months – i.e. there are 2 semesters per year.
+The winter semester runs from 01 October – 31 March, the summer semester from 01 April – 30 September.
+Since the lecture period begins some time after the official start of the semester, it is worth taking a look at the page Semester dates to see the dates of the orientation week and lecture period.

 You are required to attend the courses that you registered for.
-Many lecturers, especially in small groups and seminars, keep an attendance list and indicate the maximum times you can miss the course at the beginning of the semester.
-Attendance policy for lectures are usually not that strict.
-Please note that attendance is compulsory in the lecture "Overview of Psychological Application Areas"!
-We advise that you attend as much as you can to pass the exam.
+Many lecturers, especially in small groups and seminars, keep an attendance list and announce at the beginning of the semester the maximum times you can miss the course.
+Attendance policies for lectures are usually not that strict.
+Please note that attendance is compulsory in the lecture "What is Applied Psychology?"!
+We advise that you attend as often as you can to ensure that you will pass the exam.

 Internship, semester abroad